 It would take years of calculation to properly sample them.
 However, if you run Design for three to six positions at a time, you can split it into four Design jobs.
 Then the best sequence sets from these jobs can be used to run a full protein Design.
 This will take just a few hours per Design and the final answer will be almost as good as the larger calculation, because local interactions have the strongest influences on mutations.

 In this example with p53, there were four clusters of residues as shown below.
 Each cluster consists of residues that are within a single secondary structure or that are in a chain of interacting residues.
-The cluster shown below has four residues on a loop and has 14 mutations.
+The cluster shown below has six residues (in purple) and has 14 mutations.
 This is a very tractable Design case.

 For each one of the four sets Design can be run up to 1,000 repeats.
-One of the four Design jobs only had 16 possible permutations so only 100 repeats were run.
-But the largest design run had 3,360 permutations so 1,000 repeats were necessary to get proper sampling.
-The Sequence Logo for the largest Design run is shown below.
+One of the four Design jobs only had 16 possible permutations and 100 repeats were run.
+Running 100 is usually sufficient to see the potential favorable sequence space, but upping it to 500 or 1,000 can find some more diversity.
+The Sequence Logo for the a Design run is shown below.

 After each Design set is run, look at the Sequence Logo to see what residues were most often selected.
-From the Sequence Logo above, select the six possible mutations at position 109, two for 112 & 113, and keep WT for 118 & 120.
+From the Sequence Logo above, select the seven possible mutations at positions 23 & 27 and keep WT for 24 & 30.
 The same protocol is done for the other three design sets for this protein so that all desired positions can have design done simultaneously, using this smaller, more informed mutation set.
 In this case, there were 48 permutations.
-Then Flex Design was run with 500 repeats.
+Then Relax Design was run with 500 repeats.
 The sequences of 80% of these converged on a single sequence.
-The new sequence had lower energy by 13 REUs, which is a significant improvement and had mutations at eight positions.
+The new sequence had lower energy by 7.9 REUs, which is a significant improvement and had mutations at seven positions.

-Above is the original structure in blue and the stabilized mutant in yellow in cartoon mode.
+Above is the original structure in blue and the stabilized mutant in pink in cartoon mode.
 The mutation positions are shown in sticks.